ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 In the current implementation, the number of cells that are grouped together is equal to the number of cells contained in the box under investigation within a MultiFab iteration.

-The ReactEvalCVODE_GPU test case in details
+The ReactEval_C_GPU test case in details
 --------------------

 A series of tests are performed on the GPU for a mixture of methane and air, with the intent of evaluationg the performance of the chemistry solvers.